 by Mike Ratliff

-“What was sown on the rocky places, this is he who hears the word, and immediately with joy receives it; yet he has no root in himself, but endures for a while.
-When oppression or persecution arises because of the word, immediately he stumbles.
-What was sown among the thorns, this is he who hears the word, but the cares of this world and the deceitfulness of riches choke the word, and he becomes unfruitful.”
-(Matthew 13:20-22 WEB)
+20 The one on whom seed was sown on the rocky places, this is the man who hears the word and immediately receives it with joy; 21 yet he has no firm root in himself, but is only temporary, and when affliction or persecution arises because of the word, immediately he falls away.
+22 And the one on whom seed was sown among the thorns, this is the man who hears the word, and the worry of the world and the deceitfulness of wealth choke the word, and it becomes unfruitful.
+Matthew 13:20-22 (NASB)

 Despite what many in the Easy-believism or Universalism camp teach, there are people who profess Christ who are not genuine.
 They are not regenerate nor do they have the Holy Spirit.
 They are not in Christ.
 Genuine Christians abide in Christ.
 They remain.
 They may go through the worst tribulation imaginable, yet they remain attached to the Vine.
 However, when tribulation descends on the disingenuous professing Christians they do not endure because they have no root in themselves.
 The world and the deceitfulness of riches cause others to fall away.
 These are not genuine believers.

 19 They went out from us, but they were not really of us; for if they had been of us, they would have remained with us; but they went out, so that it would be shown that they all are not of us.
 1 John 2:19 (NASB)

 The English word “Apostate” describes one who has renounced their religious faith.
 It implies that he or she is a defector.
 Many apostates make no public profession of their defection from Christ yet they are because their allegiance is to another Jesus, not the genuine Christ of the Bible.
 What are the traits of an apostate so that we may recognize them?
 Is that possible?
 Our Lord’s brother, Jude, wrote a book bearing his name that we find in the New Testament.
 It contains just one chapter.
 We find the purpose of this book in vv3-4.